microsoft/playwright/docs/src/api/class-locator.md

   - alias-python: or_
 - returns: <[Locator]>

 Creates a locator that matches either of the two locators.
+[Locator strictness](./locators.md#strictness) still applies (if it results in multiple elements, it throws).

 **Usage**